w3c/wcag3/guidelines/groups/error-handling/correct-errors/make-errors-distinct.md

 type: supplemental
 ---

-Use a culturally-relevant and familiar error symbol, color, and text to indicate errors.
+Use a culturally-relevant and familiar error symbol, color, and :term[text] to indicate errors.